Aliases for TEAD1 Gene

 GeneCards Summary for TEAD1 Gene

-TEAD1 (TEA Domain Family Member 1 (SV40 Transcriptional Enhancer Factor)) is a Protein Coding gene.
-Diseases associated with TEAD1 include helicoid peripapillary chorioretinal degeneration and sveinsson choreoretinal atrophy.
-Among its related pathways are PAK Pathway and TGF-Beta Pathway.
+TEAD1 (TEA Domain Transcription Factor 1) is a Protein Coding gene.
+Diseases associated with TEAD1 include Sveinsson Choreoretinal Atrophy and Helicoid Peripapillary Chorioretinal Degeneration.
+Among its related pathways are ERK Signaling and Gene Expression.
 GO annotations related to this gene include transcription factor activity, sequence-specific DNA binding.
 An important paralog of this gene is TEAD2.

 UniProtKB/Swiss-Prot for TEAD1 Gene